-- 3.274 Development proposals should contribute to the provision of a greater choice and mix of housing types sizes and tenures, including affordable housing provision, in accordance with relevant Local Plan policies (e.g. Core Planning Strategy Policy CS8 and CS9 and Sites and Policies Plan Policies DM H1.
-H2 and H3.
-Proposals should seek to provide a mix of housing types, sizes and tenures to meet the needs of all sectors of the community.
-In accordance with policy DM E4 (Local Employment Opportunities) major developments proposals will be expected to provide opportunities for local residents and businesses to apply for employment and other opportunities during the construction of developments and in the resultant end-use. - 3.275 It is unlikely there will be any demand for other non-residential uses.
-The only exception could be some leisure uses associated with the Wandle Way walking and cycle route.
-However, this is a demand not yet established and facilities such as cycle hire, and interpretation centres may be more appropriately located in Morden Hall Park or the potential new museum at Ravensbury Mill.
+3.274 Development proposals should contribute to the provision of a greater choice and mix HOUES IS of housing types sizes and tenures, including IMPORTANT affordable housing provision, in accordance BUT HEIGHT with relevant Local Plan policies (e.g. Core Planning Strategy Policy CS8 and CS9 and Sites of BULDINGS and Policies Plan Policies PM 14 110 TO 110 and Policies Plan Policies DM H1, H2 and H3.
+Proposals should seek to provide a mix of housing Store and types sizes and the seek to provide a mix of housing Store and types sizes and the seek to provide a mix of housing Store and the seek to provide a mix o types, sizes and tenures to meet the needs of all sectors of the community.
+In accordance with policy DM E4 (Local Employment Opportunities) 3 STORE-IS major developments proposals will be expected to provide opportunities for local residents and businesses to apply for employment and other opportunities during the construction of developments and in the resultant end-use.